JerryLMJ/LMJDropdownMenu/README.en.md

 ![](https://img.shields.io/badge/language-oc-orange.svg)
 ![](https://img.shields.io/cocoapods/l/LMJDropdownMenu.svg?style=flat)

 - A simple and easy to use drop-down menu control

+🎉 Welcome to use the latest Beta version, at the same time, also please you developers in the use of problems found during the Beta version, to help me as soon as possible to launch 3.0.0 Release version for your use, thanks!

 ## Effect